 9. Translate French Into English as Little as Possible

 When you are a total beginner, some translation is going to occur but try as much as possible to avoid it.

 Translating adds a huge step in the process of speaking (“Idea –> English –> French” versus just “idea –>French”).

-It makes your brain waste time and energy, and will fool you into making a mistake when literal translation doesn’t work.
+It makes your brain waste time and energy and will fool you into making a mistake when the literal translation doesn’t work.

 8. Link to Images and Visual Situations, not English words

 So if you don’t translate, what should you do?

 Try as much as possible to link the new French vocabulary to images, situations, feelings and NOT to English words.

 For example, when learning “j’ai froid”, visualize that you are cold, bring up the feeling, not the English words “I – am – cold” – which won’t translate well since we don’t use “I am”, but “I have” in French…

 And never change the English sentence to adapt it to the French – “ah, Ok, the French say “I HAVE cold”…